medikoo/deferred/README.md

 	// somewhere in other context:
 	abinded().then(function (n) {
-		console.log(n === 7);
+		console.log(n); // 7
 	});

 Note that this way of using it is not perfectly safe.
-We need to be sure that `abinded` will be called without any not expected arguments, if it's the case it won't execute as expected, see:
+We need to be sure that `abinded` will be called without any not expected arguments, if it's the case, then it won't execute as expected, see:

 	abinded(7, 4); // TypeError: number is not a function.